Entire home

 Norwich

 Located in Norwich, this cottage is on a river.
 The Museum of the Broads and Stalham Firehouse Museum are cultural highlights, and some of the area's landmarks include How Hill Trust and Toad Hole Cottage Museum.
 East Ruston Old Vicarage and Hoveton Hall Gardens are also worth visiting.
-Discover the area's water adventures with nearby fishing, or enjoy the great outdoors with horse riding.
+Take the opportunity to explore the area for outdoor excitement like horse riding.

 Map